-Come see the newest exhibits at the #AZCM:
+Come see the newest exhibits at the Arizona Capitol Museum:

-- Minerals of Arizona's Historic Mining Communities, provided by the new Mning, Mineral, and Natural Resources Education Museum, located on the 2nd Floor
+- Minerals of Arizona's Historic Mining Communities: Provided by the Mning, Mineral, and Natural Resources Education Museum, located Floor 2

-- Fife Symington: Arizona's 19th Governor, located in the Museum Addition on the 3rd Floor
+- The Surreal Life of Fife Symington: Arizona's 19th governor's life is profiled in this exclusive exhibit.
+Located in the Museum Addition (inside the State Library on Floor 3)

 USS Arizona: Flagship of the Fleet

 The USS Arizona, named in honor of the 48th addition to the Union, is a symbol of the state.
 In addition to the memorial at Wesley Bolin Memorial Plaza, the battleship’s silver service and other artifacts are on display in the museum.
 The USS Arizona was sunk during the invasion of Pearl Harbor and represents a turning point for the nation, prompting the US to enter World War II.

 Spotlight: Piece of the USS Arizona superstructure, recovered in 1942.